JereKuusela/valheim-expand_world_prefabs/README.md

       - [Discord Guide](https://discord.com/channels/1167153871546744842/1360994829663867040)
   - Objects spawned or removed by this mod won't trigger `create` or `destroy`.
 - types: List of types.
+- chance (default: `1`, P): Chance to execute this entry when all filters match.
+  - This can be combined with weight and is checked after weight selection.
-- weight (optional, P): Chance to get selected if multiple entries match.
+- weight (optional, P): When set, only one of the weighted entries is selected.
-  - If not set, this entry always gets selected without affecting other entries.
   - All weights are summed and the probability is `weight / sum`.
-  - If the sum is less than 1, the probability is `weight`, so there is a chance to not select any entry.
+  - Sum is at least 1, so with low weights there is a chance to not select anything.
 - fallback (default: `false`): If true, this entry can only get selected if no other entries match.
-- chance (default: `1`, P): Chance to run this entry when selected.
-  - This can also be used with weight.

 ## Filters

 If a filter is not specified, it's not checked and is always considered valid.

+All valid entries will be executed in unspecified order.
+Weight system can be used trigger only one entry.

 - admin (P): Checks if the object owner is an admin.
   - If true, the owner must be an admin.